Sparkleleuk/Sustainability_Matters/_posts/2018-02-14-shooting-corruption.markdown

 #### Our take

 The decline in gun sales (we think this is temporary though) does not, ironically, signal reduced threat from gun-related crime.
-Instead, it signals that guns are here to stay and that gun ownership is alive and well.
-So there is no end in sight to gun-related tragedies.
+Instead, it signals that guns are here to stay and that gun ownership, whether responsible or irresponsible, is alive and well.
+And mass shootings continue to be a staple of American life.
+This is truly one of the great ironies of the American dream.

 * * *
 <br />